Houston, Texas 77002-5096

 Fresh out of GW, I joined the Teach for America program, which placed me in Sunflower County, Mississippi — perhaps best known for Fannie Lou Hamer and B.B.
 King — where I taught high school special education and social studies and coached the varsity football team to the state playoffs.
 Later, during law school, I co-founded the Sunflower County Freedom Project, which offers educational and leadership enrichment opportunities to teenagers living in the Mississippi Delta.
 It was my way of leaving a small legacy to the community that had taught me so much.

 After finishing my two-year teaching commitment, I enrolled at the University of Texas School of Law.
 I was fortunate to be judged a champion of the Thad T. Hutcheson First-Year Moot Court Competition, and in my second year of law school my partner and I won the Gibbs & Bruns Moot Court Competition.
 In the meantime, the W.K.
-Kellogg Foundation awarded me a Child Welfare Fellowship, and I spent a summer working at the Mississippi Attorney General's Crimes Against Children Division.
-My assignments included drafting a lengthy brief to the Mississippi Supreme Court seeking to uphold the capital rape conviction of a couple who had molested a girl in a town located about fifty miles from where I had taught in Sunflower County.
+Kellogg Foundation awarded me a Child Welfare Fellowship, and I spent a summer working at the Mississippi Attorney General’s Crimes Against Children Division.

+Back at UT, I became Managing Editor of the Texas Law Review.
 After graduating from law school with honors, I journeyed to Galveston, Texas, where I clerked for a United States District Judge.
 Following my clerkship, I joined Susman Godfrey in 2000 and was elected partner a short four years later.

 Education